Russel88/DAtest/README.md

 checks of whether any of the supplied methods are suitable for the data.
 If e.g. your `predictor` is quantitative and "ttt" is in the `tests` argument, it will try to run a t-test and fail miserably.

-#### Plot the p-value distributions.
-Raw p-values should in theory have a uniform (flat) distribution between 0 and 1.

-(Except for the permutation test due its time-saving algorithm, change the `margin` argument if you want theoretically correct p-values)

-    plot(mytest, p = TRUE)

 #### Results from all the runs: